seven5/seven5/slow_start.md

-Assuming you have set things up as above, you can run the server by building and running the program `runexample1`. `go install` _does_ check if there are _local_ dependencies that need building, so the command below both builds the executable `runexample1` and builds the library `italy.a` since `runexample1` uses that library.
+Assuming you have set things up as above, you can run the server by building and running the program `runexample1`. `go install` _does_ check if there are _local_ dependencies that need building, so the command below both builds the executable `runitaly` and builds the library `italy.a` since `runitaly` uses that library.

 {% highlight console %}
-$ go install italy/runexample1
+$ go install italy/runitaly
-$ runexample1
+$ runitaly
 {% endhighlight %}

 ### Running the debug browser